Sushi Go!

-Sushi Go! is a card game designed by Phil Walker-Harding and published by Gamewright Games in 2013.
+Sushi Go! is a board game designed by Phil Walker-Harding and published by Gamewright Games in 2013.
 It involves two to five players collecting cards representing sushi or associated items.

 Gameplay

 Sushi Go! is a card game in which between two and five players collect cards representing sushi or associated items to score the most points.
 Some of the cards are worth points individually, but are worth more points as part of a set.

 Spin-offs

 Sushi Roll (2019)

 Sushi Roll was released in 2019 and branded as a combination of the original Sushi Go! game with dice.

 The game plays very similar to the original, with the same types of sushi and scoring making an appearance.
 However, the cards of the original are replaced with dice with each side depicting a different sushi icon.
 Each turn, players roll their ‘hand’ of dice and choose one to keep.
 The remaining dice are then passed to the left and the process is repeated until no dice remain.
 Players then score the sushi they have collected, according to the scoring rules of each type.
 The game is likewise played over 3 rounds, with the highest score winning the game.